Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/mvSAuJo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 4d.
 Folder "No access" will give the  Group "Domain ADMINS" Permissions to "Read/Write".
 Open folder properties, go to share and type in domain admins when prompted.
-Add to the list and change permissions to read/write and share.Normal users have no access to this!
+Add to the list and change permissions to read/write and share.
+Normal users have no access to this!

 Skip the accouting folder for now.